Kaviya-lab/FixFare/SETUP.md

-# FixFare — Setup Guide (Lovable-independent rebuild)
+# FixFare — Setup Guide

-This is the original FixFare codebase with one change: the AI solution generator now calls Google's Gemini API directly with your own key, instead of Lovable's AI gateway.
-Everything else (React frontend, Supabase database schema, UI) is unchanged.

 ## What you need before starting